mhausenblas/the-container-security-book/manuscript/ch1.md

 ## How Can I Contribute?

 Send in a pull request (PR) against the repo [mhausenblas/the-container-security-book](https://github.com/mhausenblas/the-container-security-book) or raise an issue.
 If the PR is accepted, your name will be added to the list of authors on the front page.

+## How Containers Fit In Modern Application Architecture